-Lemonade is available in California, Georgia, Illinois, New York, Nevada, Pennsylvania, Texas, Ohio, Rhode Island and Washington, D.C.
+Lemonade is available in Arizona, California, Georgia, Illinois, Maryland, New Mexico, New York, Nevada, Pennsylvania, Texas, Ohio, Rhode Island and Washington, D.C.

 OK, so now that you know Lemonade has your back, here’s how to get a free quote.
 It’s easy — and you can do it all online.
 (Nope, it won’t hurt your credit score!)

 - Get to know Maya, Lemonade’s chatbot.
 She’s nice and will ask you a few questions.